yale-mgt-656/madlibs/README.md

 ```
 git push origin BRANCHNAME
 ```

-where "BRANCHNAME" is the name of your branch.
+where `BRANCHNAME` is the name of your branch.

 **9) Go to GitHub, find your fork and the new branch, then make a pull request**